 Facility planning objectives

 Looking ahead at facility needs is important, but not without context.
 Before addressing anything, FMs need core facility planning objectives at the forefront of their observations and decision-making.
-What are your facility goals?
+What are your facility management goals and objectives?

 - Keeping costs as low as possible?